-In my last post, I described how can you fix the issue regarding:
+In my last post, I described how you can fix the issue regarding:

 Executed as user: BIZDEMO\saspereira.
 Could not find server ‘BIZDEMO’ in sys.servers.
 Verify that the correct server name was specified.
 If necessary, execute the stored procedure sp_addlinkedserver to add the server to sys.servers.
 [SQLSTATE 42000] (Error 7202).
 The step failed.).